dimitrisafendras/boilerplate/.junie/guidelines.md

 - Use `createSlice` inside each feature's slice file (e.g., `userSlice.ts`).
 - Place side-effects in `saga.ts`, registered in `src/app/rootSaga.ts`.
 - Slices and sagas must be registered in `src/app/store.ts` and `rootSaga.ts` respectively.
+- Create a dedicated `selectors/` directory in each feature folder for Redux selectors.
+- Every selector should be a stand alone file and the index should just export all of them.
+- Use selectors to access Redux state in components and hooks instead of direct state access.

 ## MirageJS Mock Server
 Follow official MirageJS structure for robust and type-consistent mocks.